 The challenge

-Neuroinflammation in aging is not a simple binary state but a spectrum: at young ages, microglial surveillance is neuroprotective; with aging, microglia undergo senescence and shift toward a proinflammatory phenotype that damages the very neurons they once protected.
+Neuroinflammation in aging is not a simple binary state but a spectrum: At young ages, microglial surveillance is neuroprotective.
+With aging, microglia undergo senescence and shift toward a proinflammatory phenotype that damages the very neurons they once protected.
 Similarly, cytotoxic CD8+ T cells accumulate in the aged CNS in numbers rarely seen in young animals, and their cytotoxic activity contributes to neuronal and axonal loss.
 These immune-aging processes affect the optic nerve and retina as they do the rest of the CNS.

 The experimental challenge is to functionally confirm that immune-aging interventions – microglial depletion and repopulation, anti-inflammatory drug delivery, T cell targeting, or dietary manipulation – translate into measurable visual functional benefit.
 Histological endpoints (microglial morphology, cytokine immunofluorescence, RGC counts) confirm mechanisms but are terminal.
 An in vivo, longitudinal functional readout is needed to test treatment efficacy and refine the therapeutic window.